emu-russia/psxrev/wiki_eng/sdk.md

 There was also no regional protection.

 Apparently, NetYaroze was just a repainted "test" version of Devkit (well, with accessories added).
-By analogy with the disk codes, perhaps the code of the whole devkit was DTL-H3000.

 ## Developer software kit